Multiple Kernel Representation Learning on Networks

 Let $G=(\mathcal{V}, \mathcal{E})$ be a graph where $\mathcal{V}=\{1,\ldots,n\}$ and $\mathcal{E}\subseteq\mathcal{V}\times\mathcal{V}$ are the vertex and edge sets, respectively.
 Our goal is to find node representations in a latent space, preserving properties of the network.
 More formally, we define the general objective function of our problem as a weighted matrix factorization \cite{weighted_low_rank}, as follows:

 where $\mathbf{M}\in\mathbb{R}^{n\times n}$ is the target matrix constructed based on the desired properties of a given network, which is used to learn node embeddings $\mathbf{A}, \mathbf{B}\in \mathbb{R}^{n \times d}$, and $\Vert\cdot\Vert_F$ denotes the \textit{Frobenius} norm.
 We will use $\mathcal{R}(\mathbf{A},\mathbf{B})$ to denote the regularization term of Eq. \eqref{eq:main_obj_func}.
 Each element $\mathbf{W}_{v,u}$ of the weight matrix $\mathbf{W} \in \mathbb{R}^{n \times n}$ captures the importance of the approximation error between nodes $v$ and $u$, and $\odot$ indicates the \textit{Hadamard} product.
 Depending on the desired graph properties that we are interested in encoding, there are many possible alternatives to choose matrix $\mathbf{M}$; such include the number of common neighbors between a pair of nodes, higher-order node proximity based on the \textit{Adamic-Adar} or \textit{Katz} indices \cite{hope}, as well leveraging multi-hop information \cite{grarep}.
 Here, we will design $\mathbf{M}$ as a sparse binary matrix utilizing information of random walks over the network.
-Note that, matrices $\mathbf{M}$ and $\mathbf{W}$ do not need to be symmetric.